 You need to plan your way in order to push this business forward.
 Real estate just like any other industry can’t make progress unless you have a specific business plan in mind.

-A business plan is essential for all real estate investor, and one good about the market is to start small and plan, keep planning for a greater business.
+A business plan is essential for all real estate investors, and one good about the market is to start small and plan, and keep planning for a greater business.
 This step is especially important if you’re planning on growing your real estate investment portfolio gradually.

 2. Create a brand that stands out

-A unique brand is necessary in having any successful business in Nigeria and real estate is not n exception.
-If the business will invest in lots of money, a unique brand will create a long lasting effects in the minds of the customers.
+A unique brand is necessary for having any successful business in Nigeria and real estate is not n exception.
+If the business will invest lots of money, a unique brand will create long-lasting effects in the minds of the customers.

-In order to make your real estate business become credible brand, creating value and customer service is essential.
-Your customers should receive the value of their money, this will make them loyal to your services.
-Moreover, make your brand stay above competition by making use of top branding identities such as logos, advertisement and website.
+In order to make your real estate business become a credible brand, creating value and customer service is essential.
+Your customers should receive value for their money, this will make them loyal to your services.
+Moreover, make your brand stay above the competition by making use of top branding identities such as logos, advertisements, and website.

 3. Register your business

 To make your real estate business reach its highest level, register the business with the Corporate Affairs Commission (CAC).
-Legally registering a business name under CAC is acceptable if you can’t afford registering it as a Limited Liability Company (LLC).
+Legally registering a business name under CAC is acceptable if you can’t afford to register it as a Limited Liability Company (LLC).

 4. You need capital to begin the business